dtonhofer/prolog_code/unpacked/onepointfour_basics/README_stringy_morph.md

 The predicates avoid losing information or being imprecise about the types of their arguments by taking additional type information in separate arguments.
 If there is ambiguity in the types, the predicates may provide additional solutions on redo.
+The predicate try to be deterministic if there is only a single solution (took me some time to find the correct trick).

 We introduce the following additional vocabulary: